WISPBill/WISPBill-Old/README.md

 If  you find bugs report them if you add a feature or fix a bug make a pull request

+You Can now use Freeradius Mode (Assign Static IP not Supported but QOS and Auth are Supported)

 I Few known limitations

 Geocoder is based off of US Census Data therefore it will only geocode US address

-QOS and Subscription Management is not done
+WISPBill SSH based QOS and Subscription Management is not done

 WISPBill a PHP based ISP billing platform
     Copyright (C) 2015  Turtles2